Adams, Ilocos Norte: Municipal seal

 The seal and its white background speaks of the people's simple way of living; it further suggests that their lifestyle is not blemished nor corrupted by civilization and modernization.

 The shield was derived from the Provincial Seal of Ilocos Norte.
-The mountain range and the verdant field and river show the topography of the place as a potential source of wealth and livelihood.
-The mountain ranges also symbolizes the lofty ideals and the high hopes of the people for making Adams a progressive and attractive place to live in.
+The mountain range and the verdant field and river show the topography of the place as a potential source of wealth and livelihood and symbolizes the lofty ideals and the high hopes of the people for making Adams a place to live in.